How Does Boiler Frost Protection Heating Work?

 Boiler frost protection thermostats

-Modern boilers tend to have a frost protection built-in that activates when the temperature reaches a certain level but separate frost protection thermostats are also available that can be fitted to an existing central heating system.
+Modern boilers tend to have a frost protection built-in but they can also be protected by a thermostat.
+A separate frost protection thermostat or smart thermostat can be fitted to an existing central heating system for added protection from freezing.

-There are several frost thermostats on the market, which tend to be priced between £20 and £30 before installation.
+A frost thermostat will keep your heating system from dropping below a certain temperature.
+There are many models on the market, which tend to be priced between £20 and £30 before installation.

 |Frost Thermostat Model||Potential Cost|